pauldambra/ModulusChecker/README.md

 ```

-Versions 4 to 5.1 of the spec haven't included any changes to the modulus checking algorithm just alterations to the data in the valacdos files.
+Versions 4 to 5.2 of the spec haven't included any changes to the modulus checking algorithm or tests just alterations to the data in the valacdos files.
 But this can't be guaranteed for any released version.

 If you want to provide the valacdos contents to the checker you do need to check what changes are in the new version to be sure that the data files will work as expected.